mikavilpas/blink-ripgrep.nvim/README.md

   />
 </a>

-Ripgrep source for the [blink.cmp](https://github.com/Saghen/blink.cmp) completion plugin.
+Ripgrep / git grep source for the [blink.cmp](https://github.com/Saghen/blink.cmp) completion plugin.
 Adding it to your configuration offers matching words from your entire project as completions.
 This can reduce the chance of typos as well as repetitive typing.

+It offers two search backends:

+- **ripgrep** (`rg`): works out of the box for any project or directory
+- **git grep**: is faster than `rg`, and works only for projects that are tracked by git
+  - only searches files that are tracked by git
+  - recommended: enable by setting `backend.use = "gitgrep-or-ripgrep"` (see
+    below)

 > [!NOTE]
 >